 Winter Vegetable Gardening

 On the Peninsula all vegetables will perform best in a well amended soil.
 Clay soils are rich soils but difficult to work with.
-To prepare our clay soils for vegetable gardening, sprinkle gypsum at the rate of 10 pounds per 100 square feet, Master Start at 5 pounds per 250 square feet and 2 to 3 inches of organic amendment such as Gold Rush or Forest Blend over the area to be planted.
+To prepare our clay soils for vegetable gardening, sprinkle Gypsum at the rate of 10 pounds per 100 square feet, Master Nursery Master Start at 5 pounds per 250 square feet and 2 to 3 inches of organic amendment such as Master Nursery Gold Rush or Master Nursery Forest Blend over the area to be planted.
 Rototill or dig all of these ingredients into the top 6 to 8 inches of the planting bed.
-If raised beds are being used, they should be filled with Nursery Mix and amended as above every spring or fall.
-One or two inches of organic amendment such as Gold Rush or Bumper Crop should be added to the garden area each year; either in the spring or fall.
+If raised beds are being used, they should be filled with a nursery mix and amended as above every spring or fall.
+One or two inches of organic amendment such as Master Nursery Gold Rush or Master Nursery Bumper Crop should be added to the garden area each year; either in the spring or fall.
+If the garden area has been previously used, skip the gypsum and Master Nursery Master Start.
+Instead, fertilize with the vegetable fertilizer before adding the organic amendment.
 Soil should be kept moist (not wet); soaker hoses run 4 hours once or twice a week are very effective.
-All should be fertilized one and two months after planting with Master Nursery Tomato and Vegetable Fertilizer or Dr. Earth Tomato Vegetable and Herb Fertilizer.
+All should be fertilized one and two months after planting with Master Nursery Tomato and Vegetable Fertilizer, Gardner & Bloome Tomato, Vegetable & Herb Fertilizer or Happy Frog Tomato and Vegetable Fertilizer.

 These include Beets, Carrots, Parsnips, Turnips and Rutabagas and are best planted from seed any time from Labor Day on.
 All require a loose, stone-free soil.
 Carrots are slowest to develop and take longest to mature.
 This is often discouraging to children learning to become gardeners.
 Plant seeds as directed on the package.
 Thinning is usually required.
-Beet and Turnip ‘greens’ are cooked the same as spinach and are highly nutritious.
-Adding a couple of teaspoonfuls of vinegar to the water when Beet roots are cooking intensifies the color.
+Beet and turnip ‘greens’ are cooked the same as Spinach and are highly nutritious.
+Adding a couple of teaspoons full of vinegar to the water when Beet roots are cooking intensifies the color.

 All leaf vegetables should be harvested when they are young and the leaves 10 inches or shorter.
 As the leaves get older, they become bitter.

-As with all plantings, it is important to mulch the entire crop with 1 1/2 to 2 inches of an amendment such as Gold Rush or Bumper Crop.
+As with all plantings; it is important to mulch the entire crop with 1 ½ to 2 inches of an amendment such as Master Nursery Gold Rush or Master Nursery Bumper Crop.